JZBlank/ProTask/README.md

-# TaskPlus (Task++)
+# Task++
-TaskPlus is an application that allows users to keep track of their daily goals/to dos in hopes to get rid of procrastination and be productive for the day.
+Task++ is an application that allows users to keep track of their daily goals/to dos in hopes to get rid of procrastination and be productive for the day.

 WireFrames (Work in Progress):